 Participants are to register for the conference online at mbteach.org.
 There will be NO onsite registration.
 When registering, you are required to choose the morning and afternoon sessions you wish to attend.
 Sessions are open to all participants on a first-come-first-serve basis.
 All participants are expected to attend the morning plenary session.

 It is absolutely essential that you provide a current e-mail address when you register.
 Admission tickets, which must be presented to be admitted to the event, will be issued by e-mail.
 IF YOU DO NOT HAVE A TICKET, YOU WILL NOT BE ADMITTED.

 ** Please Note **

-Dan Meyer’s morning and afternoon sessions will be in the Club Regent Casino Event Centre.
-All other sessions will be in the adjacent Club Regent Canad Inn Hotel.
+The morning plenary session will be in the Club Regent Casino Event Centre.
+Jo Boaler’s morning and afternoon sessions will also be held in the Club Regent Casino Event Centre.
+Zalman Usiskin’s sessions will be held in the second floor ballroom at the adjacent Club Regent Canad Inn Hotel.
 Parking will be available in the Club Regent Casino Parkade.
-Exhibitor/publisher displays will be in the Canad Inn Hotel, in the same area where the sessions will be held.
+Vendor/publisher displays will be in the entrance space between the Event Center and Hotel.